 - Application deadlines

-- PELL GRANT LIFETIME LIMIT– In December 2011, President Obama signed into law the Consolidated Appropriations Act, 2012 (Public Law 112-74).
-This law has significantly impacted the Pell Grant Program.
-Beginning in Fall semester 2012, students are now limited to 12 full time semesters (or 6 full years) of Pell Grant eligibility during their lifetime.
-This change affects all students regardless of when or where they received their first BEOG or Pell Grant.
-Students that received a Pell Grant in the academic year 2011-2012 and had already used their 6 full years of their Pell Grant eligibility will no longer be eligible to receive a Pell Grant starting Fall semester 2012.
-If you have attended 12 or more semesters as a full-time student or the equivalent and have received BEOG or Pell grants funds for a total of 6 years of full eligibility, you will not be eligible for Pell grant funds beginning the 2012 Fall semester.
+Students are limited to 12 full-time semesters (or 6 full years) of Pell Grant eligibility during their lifetime.
+If you have attended 12 or more semesters as a full-time student or the equivalent and have received BEOG or Pell Grant funds for a total of 6 years of full eligibility, you will not be eligible for Pell Grant funds.

-- REPEAT COURSES – Per federal regulation, federal Pell grants may not be used to pay for more than one repeat of a previously passed course (class) in which you received a grade A through D-.
-This rule became effective July 1, 2011.
-(Example – A student takes Math 1010; the student gets a grade of D. The student takes the course again, and receives; this time the grade received is a C-.
-If the student wants or needs to take the course yet again in order to improve the grade, he or she would NOT be able to receive Federal Pell grant funds for this course.
-PLEASE NOTE: this student would be enrolled for 12 credit hours but will have Pell grant money disbursed for only 9 credit hours).
-There are NO exceptions to this federal rule.
+Per federal regulation, federal Pell Grants may not be used to pay for more than one repeat of a previously passed course in which the student received a grade A through D-.
+For example: if a student takes Math 1010 and earns a grade of D, the student can retake the course for a better grade and still receive financial aid.
+However, if the student wants or needs to take the course again in order to improve their grade or fulfill the requirement, he or she would not be able to receive federal Pell Grant funds for this course.
+The student would still be eligible for Pell Grant aid in other courses where this situation does not apply.
 If a student retakes a course that is not aid-eligible, a recalculation of the grant to exclude the credits for the repeated course will be performed.
-This rule applies whether or not the student received a Pell Grant, other financial aid or paid for the courses themselves for the earlier attempted course.
-There are no exceptions to this Federal regulation.
-This limitation does NOT apply to courses which can be repeated for credit.
-Courses that can be repeated for credit are marked with an R after the course number, and the total number of credits that a student can earn in that course is listed in the course description.